In this article, I am going to discuss the synchronous motor working principle. I hope you will find it interesting and helpful.

 The maximum value of torque that a motor can develop without losing its synchronism is called pull-out torque.

-Thanks for reading about the construction and “synchronous motor working principle”.
+Thanks for reading about “synchronous motor working principle” and “working principle of synchronous motor”.
 For more information, visit Wikipedia.